Skip to content

 Harley Lippman

-Harley Lippman is the Founder and CEO of Genesis10, a national leader in technology workforce solutions.
-Since launching the company in 1999, Harley has grown Genesis10 into one of the largest IT consulting firms in the United States.
-Prior to founding Genesis10, he was the sole owner and founder of Triad Data Inc., an IT consulting firm he successfully built and later sold.
+Harley Lippman is the founder and CEO of Genesis10, a national technology talent and delivery partner.
+Since founding the company in 1999, he has grown Genesis10 into one of the largest privately held IT workforce solutions firms in the United States.
+Prior to Genesis10, Harley founded Triad Data Inc., an IT consulting firm he successfully built and later sold.

-He sits on the boards or advisory councils of Yale University’s School of Management, Columbia University’s School of International and Public Affairs, the Brookings Institution, The Washington Institute, the Middle East Forum, and the American Israel Public Affairs Committee (AIPAC), where he serves on the Political Leadership Council and Executive Committee.
+Harley serves on the boards and advisory councils of organizations including Yale University’s School of Management, Columbia University’s School of International and Public Affairs, the Brookings Institution, The Washington Institute and the Middle East Forum.
+He also serves on the U.S. Agency for International Development’s Partnership for Peace Advisory Board and previously served on the U.S. Commission for the Preservation of America’s Heritage Abroad through presidential appointment and Senate confirmation.

-A committed philanthropist, Harley is the sole financial supporter of an orphanage in Cambodia, where he has helped dozens of children access education and opportunity, including funding college tuition for many.
-He has also led efforts to identify and memorialize unmarked Holocaust mass graves in Eastern Europe, helping preserve the memory of those lost.
-His documentary, Safeguarding Memory, aired on PBS and received two awards for its impact and storytelling.
+A committed philanthropist, Harley supports an orphanage in Cambodia and has led efforts to identify and memorialize unmarked Holocaust mass graves in Eastern Europe.
+His documentary, Safeguarding Memory, aired on PBS and received multiple awards for its impact and storytelling.